 Use of manuscripts collections requires advance notification as many collections are stored off site.
-Please contact SCRC staff to confirm availability and make arrangements.
+Please contact us to confirm availability and make arrangements.

-If your interest in our manuscripts collection is broad, we suggest you begin by consulting our Subject Guide, which lists collections by general topic.
-Here you will find links to the individual collections and online finding aids.
+If your interest in our manuscripts collection is broad, we suggest you begin by consulting our Descriptive Catalog, which lists collections by general topic.

 Our Manuscripts do not circulate and may be viewed only in our Reading Room.
 Click here for the Reading Room use policies.

 On-site research of manuscripts is strongly recommended.
 Researchers are urged to make an appointment with the manuscripts staff before visiting.
 This will allow materials to be prepared and ensure a consistent point of contact with a staff member.